The Great Gatsby: The American Dream

 Following the novel's revival, later critical writings on The Great Gatsby focused on Fitzgerald's disillusionment with the American Dream in the hedonistic Jazz Age, a name for the era which Fitzgerald claimed to have coined.
 In 1970, scholar Roger L. Pearson asserted that Fitzgerald's work—more so than other twentieth century novels—is especially linked with this conceptualization of the American dream.
 Pearson traced the literary origins of this dream to Colonial America.
 The dream is the belief that every individual, regardless of their origins, may seek and achieve their desired goals, "be they political, monetary, or social.
 It is the literary expression of the concept of America: The land of opportunity".

 However, Pearson noted that Fitzgerald's particular treatment of this theme is devoid of the discernible optimism in the writings of earlier American authors.
 He suggests Gatsby serves as a false prophet of the American dream, and pursuing the dream only results in dissatisfaction for those who chase it, owing to its unattainability.
 In this analytical context, the green light on the Buchanans' dock (visible across Long Island Sound from Gatsby's house) is frequently interpreted as a symbol of Gatsby's unrealizable goal to win Daisy and, consequently, to achieve the American Dream.
+Also, scholar Sarah Churchwell points out that adultery in the novel is linked to the loss of faith and broken promises, which symbolizes the corruption of the American Dream.

 Class permanence

-Scholars and writers commonly ascribe Gatsby's inability to achieve the American dream to entrenched class disparities in American society.
+Scholars and writers commonly ascribe Gatsby's inability to achieve the American Dream to entrenched class disparities in American society.
 The novel underscores the limits of the American lower class to transcend their station of birth.
 Scholar Sarah Churchwell contends that Fitzgerald's novel is a tale of class warfare in a status-obsessed country that refuses to acknowledge publicly it even has a class system.

 Although scholars posit different explanations for the continuation of class differences in the United States, there is a consensus regarding the novel's message in conveying its underlying permanence.
 Although Gatsby's fundamental conflict occurs between entrenched sources of socio-economic power and upstarts like Gatsby who threaten their interests, Fitzgerald's novel shows that a class permanence persists despite the country's capitalist economy that prizes innovation and adaptability.
 Dianne Bechtel argues Fitzgerald plotted the novel to illustrate that class transcends wealth in America.
 Even if the poorer Americans become rich, they remain inferior to those Americans with "old money".
 Consequently, Gatsby and other characters in the novel are trapped in a rigid American class system.